Uptick Service Agreement

 Uptick maintains an appropriate business continuity and disaster recovery plan.

-Uptick maintains processes to ensure failover redundancy with its systems, networks, and data storage.
+Uptick maintains processes to ensure failover redundancy with its systems and networks.

 7.1.
 Uptick performs employment verification, including proof of identity validation and criminal background checks for all new hires, including contract employees, in accordance with applicable law.